OpenNewsLabs/autoEdit_2/README.md

 [the demo](https://opennewslabs.github.io/autoEdit_2/public/demo/frontEnd/index.html) is run, with an hard coded sample data in `backbone.sync`.

 For more info [check out the documentation](https://pietropassarelli.gitbooks.io/autoedit-2-r-d-documentation-for-developers/content).

+### -->Papereditig<--

+As of version `1.0.6` you can pull selections from multiple transcriptions into a paperedit, see a video preview, and export as an EDL video sequence.
+[Check out the user manual for more on this](https://pietropassarelli.gitbooks.io/autoedit2-user-manual/content/paperediting.html).

 ## Development